 ENERGY STAR® Qualified

 What is SEER and HSPF?

-SEER is an efficiency scale for air conditioning systems, and the higher the number, the better it is.
-The difference between 23.5 and 26 is not astounding however, and the efficiency varies depending on the model.
+SEER is an efficiency scale for air conditioning systems, and the higher the number, the more efficient it is.
+The difference between 23.5 and 26 is not astounding however, and the efficiency changes depending on the model.
 On the other hand, HSPF is a different standard that stands for "heating seasonal performance factor" and is unique to heat pumps.
-It tells you how efficient the system is at heating.
-Notice from these examples that as far as energy effiency goes, air conditioners are about equal, if not superior depending on the system you choose.
-The greatest difference between the two is that heat pumps can also add warmth to your home while an AC only cools.
+It tells you how efficient the unit is at heating.
+We can see from these examples by looking at the SEER rating, air conditioners are almost equal, if not a little better depending on the system you choose.
+The greatest difference between heat pumps and ACs is that heat pumps can also add warmth to your home while an AC only cools.